sreejith-ps/online-todo-list/README.md

 #Functionalities Pending
 -----------------------------
+- option for user to check/uncheck items from list
 - edit fuctionality is not correctly populating date field value
 - date formatting
 - form validations
 - security implementation such as password encryption and so on
+- unit test completion

 # ROADMAP